orizens/angular-es6-styleguide/README.md

   - each module should contain the following:
   1. index.js - it should contain:
   1. module-name.component.js - a component (directive) file defintion with class as a controller
+  1. template:
-  1. an html template file
+    1. Long html template: an html template file
+    2. Small html template: inline backtick template in component file
   1. a spec file

 #### index.js - module entry point